WebAssembly/interface-types/proposals/interface-types/working-notes/choices/webidl.md

 ## Introduction

-A key motivation for Interface Types is the semantic gap between the expressivitiy of core webAssembly and the needs of API designers and high-level programmers.
+A key motivation for Interface Types is the semantic gap between the expressivitiy of core webAssembly and the needs of API designers and application and library authors.
 Part of this gap is represented by the difference between the type system of core webAssembly and the needs of a typical programmer.

 As an example of this, core webAssembly has no intrinsic type corresponding to `string`; even though this is arguably the most important type in many if not